 Haunted houses are fun at Halloween, but would you be willing to put up with ghosts, ghouls, and things that go bump in the night on a regular basis—especially if having an apparition for a roommate means a bargain on the property?

 Of course, living with an otherworldly presence isn’t something most people would do just for fun.
 Only 8 percent of respondents said they would purchase a haunted house with no extra concessions made while 40 percent said they would require a price reduction and 35 percent a better neighborhood.
 Thirty-two percent would do it for more square footage, and 29 percent would take on a ghostly living partner in exchange for extra bedrooms.

 If you’re looking to score a great deal for your clients and have a haunted home on your hands and don’t know how to position it, take a look at these haunted houses that have recently sold or are currently on the market.

-Haunted Homes That Have Hit the Market
+Haunted Houses That Have Hit the Market

 These real-life haunted homes that have hit the market show what people will pay for their own daily, creepy adventure.

-The Watcher House
+The Adam Griffin House